trethore/RECAP/README.md

 recap --git --exclude '/test/'
 ```

+You can optionally point `--git` at a specific ignore file: `recap --git .myignore`.

 #### Clipboard: Get all Python files and copy to clipboard
 This is perfect for quickly providing context to an AI.
 ```bash